Cohomogeneity-one $G_2$-Laplacian flow on 7-torus: Hypersymplectic flow of simple type on -torus

 \begin{lemma} \end{lemma} \begin{proof} Since $A_i = f_i V$, we have

 and therefore

 \end{proof}

 Because of the identity $f_1 f_2 f_3\equiv 1$, the three equations in Lemma \ref{f_ievolution-lemma} are not totally independent of each other.
-We replace the equation about $f_3$ by the equation of $V$ to get the following system:
+We replace the equation for $f_3$ by the equation for $V$ to get the following system:

 where $\mathcal{T}=V^{-2}\Big\{\sum_{i=1}^2 \Big((\log f_i)'\Big)^2 + \Big((\log f_1 +\log f_2)'\Big)^2\Big\}$.

 \begin{lemma} Let $f_1, f_2, V\in C^2(S^1\times [0, t_0); \mathbb{R}^+)$ be three functions satisfying the PDE system \eqref{degenerate-system}, then the functions $A_1= f_1 V, A_2=f_2 V, A_3 = f_1^{-1} f_2^{-1} V$ satisfy the PDE system \eqref{EqnA}. \end{lemma} \begin{proof} From the data $f_1, f_2, V$ satisfying the equations \eqref{degenerate-system}, denote $f_3=f_1^{-1}f_2^{-1}$, then direct calculation shows that